rHedBull/strategey_RL_env/README.md

 - can only be placed on an already self claimed tile
 - only placeable on: normal Land and Marsh

+#### Mine
+- can only be placed on an already self claimed tile
+- only placable on Mountain or resource

 # TODO